DivanDesign/EvolutionCMS.snippets.ddStringTools/README.md

 $modx->runSnippet(
 	'ddStringTools',
 	[
-		//This is an array, not string
+		// This is an array, not string
 		'inputString' => [
 			'someObjectField' => '[+somePlaceholder+] need to be removed.',
-			//And this is an array too
+			// And this is an array too
 			'otherObjectField' => [
 				'deepField' => '[+placeholders+] will be removed in any depth.'
 			]